vicinityh2020/vicinity-adapter-barter/README.md

 Dash micropayment service exposes the following:
 * Actions
   * wallet_setup - one time action, one can set up wallet for mainnet or testnet
+  * wallet_recover - one time action, one can recover a wallet with a private key
 * Properties
   * my_balance - provides info about wallet balance
   * my_funding_address - get info about wallet address in case you need to fund your wallet